 - acts under the same responsibility as the holder of the goods.

-The client of an indirect representative is also responsible for the customs debt (including post-clearance) in the same way as the indirect representative.
-However, Customs collects debt mainly from the indirect representative.
-The client of an indirect representative is subjected to collection measures only if the indirect representative is found to be insolvent.
+The importer and the indirect representative are jointly responsible for the customs debt (including post-clearance).
+However, Customs aims the collection measures primarily at the representative.
+The importer is subjected to collection measures only if the indirect representative is found to be insolvent.

 Indirect representation is not possible as concerns special procedures within import.
 These are specific use (temporary admission and end-use) as well as processing (inward and outward processing), or when using national procedure codes for other customs procedures.

 Authorisation must be applied for if a period of payment is desired

 If the representative wants a period for payment for the import costs, they must apply for authorisations for comprehensive guarantee and for payment deferment from Customs.
 The desired forms of representation must be indicated in the application.